 Construction Workforce Goals

 The Commissioner of the Minnesota Department of Human Rights (MDHR) may “issue goals and timetables for minority and female utilization which must be based on appropriate workforce, demographic, or other relevant data and which must cover construction projects, or construction contracts performed in specific geographical areas.”
 See Minnesota Statute 363A.37 and Administrative Rule 5000.3520.
+On July 17, 2017, the Minnesota Department of Human Rights announced new goals for the metro area.
+The recommended workforce goals for construction have been set at 20% female hours and 32% minority.

 What are the Construction Workforce Goals?